-In some myths like Naga and Jormungandr the Serpent is presented as a beneficent being, sustaining and protecting the world–a blessing for humankind.
-In other cultures, he’s presented as a malevolent being.
-However, in all myths and legends, he is always presented as a powerful central figure.
-If you like, do some of your own research to see what this being represents.
+In some myths like Naga and Jormungandr, the Serpent is presented as a benign being, sustaining and protecting the world–a blessing for humankind.
+Other cultures picture him as an evil being.
+However, in all myths and legends, he is always presented as an influential central figure.
+If you like, do some research to see what this being represents.

 What is fiction?
-What is truth?
+What is the truth?
 Is the Bible presentation just another myth?
-Is it the basis on which all the other myths are based?
-All these questions and many more will be answered as we get to them in the correct context.
-Right now, I simply suggest continuing reading as the plot thickens.
+Is it the basis for all the other tales?
+The Explanation will answer all these questions and many more as we get to them in the correct context.
+Right now, I suggest continuing reading as the plot thickens.

 Dig Deeper into The Explanation